cartheur/ideal/README.md

 For Lesson 4, your programming activities are:

 1. Change `Program.cs` to instantiate `Existence040` and run it.
 Make sure that you obtain the trace shown in the next page
-2. Change `Existance040` to instantiate `Environment010` and then `Environment030` instead of `Environment040` and run it.
+2. Change `Existence040` to instantiate `Environment010` and then `Environment030` instead of `Environment040` and run it.
 Observe that the modified `Existence040` can still learn to be pleased.

 Lesson 4 shows that `Existence040` can adapt to three different environments (`Environment010`, `Environment030`, and `Environment040`).
 In fact, it can adapt to environments that require enacting sequences consisting of two steps or less (first-level composite interactions).

-However, `Existance040` makes bad decisions in environments that require longer sequences.
+However, `Existence040` makes bad decisions in environments that require longer sequences.
 This is because the algorithm does not yet process abstract experiments in the exact same way as primitive experiments, which stops it from being fully recursive.
-We will address this problem in the next lesson with Radical Interactionism, which removes the notion of primitive experiments and considers all experiments as abstract.
+We will address this problem in the next lesson with _Radical Interactionism_, which removes the notion of primitive experiments and considers all experiments as abstract.

 ## Behavioral analysis of a self-programming agent

 Table 46 shows the trace that you should see in your console if you ran Project 4.
 If you did not run it, you can refer to pages 44 and 45 to understand this trace.
-Observe that the system learns to be always PLEASED from Decision 23 (on Line 197) by alternatively enacting the composite interactions ⟨e2r1e2r2⟩ and ⟨e1r1e1r2⟩.
+Observe that the system learns to be always `PLEASED` from Decision 23 (on Line 197) by alternatively enacting the composite interactions ⟨e2r1e2r2⟩ and ⟨e1r1e1r2⟩.

 ```
 Table 46: Activity trace of a rudimentary self-programming agent.